BigJammes/Sylvania-Info/content/Sylvania!/Other Parties/Verdant Covenant.md

-**Purpose**: A druidic order investigating disturbances in the natural balance of Essia caused by reckless treasure hunters and defilers.
+**Purpose**: A druidic order investigating disturbances in the natural balance of Essia caused by the arrival of pirates due to the artifact discovered on the island.

 # **Fenthis Mosscloak**